paketo-buildpacks/rfcs/text/go/0001-go-bom.md

 ## Unresolved Questions and Bikeshedding

-* How do we know which of the main commands we are building and hence which main package to generate the BOM?
 * Is the `description` field something that is required by the BOM Standard mentioned in the Paketo BOM RFC?
 (The field mentioned in the RFC is `summary`, which is the same as the description)
-    * If this is required, is there a standard way to capture the package description in Go libraries?
+    * If this is required, is there a standard way to capture the package description in Go applications and libraries?

 ## Resources